puffinrocks/puffin/CONTRIBUTING.md

 For core project organisation we use [Trello](https://trello.com/b/ov1cHTtu).
 If you'd like to contribute code, feel free to open a [Github Issue](https://github.com/loomchild/puffin/issues) and send us a pull request.
-To contact project members directly, please send an email to [puffin@puffin.rocks](mailto:puffin@puffin.rocks).
-We are in the process of setting up a discussion forum / mailing list / chat.

 ## Running your own Puffin